What you might expect from a 200-hour yoga teacher training course. This is based on our own teacher training experience.

 In 2017, I was diagnosed with Iliotibial (IT) band syndrome from running.
 It was extremely painful and felt like it was never getting better and kept me from enjoying the things I loved, such as hiking.
 Both John and my doctors suggested yoga to help expedite the recovery.
 So, I began to do more research on yoga.
 I started with a home practice, watching videos, looking at Pinterest and Instagram for inspiration, and within time, my knee got better.

 In 2018, my new year’s resolution was to join a studio.
-I joined Tribe Yoga which is located in the town that I work in.
+I joined a local yoga studio located in the town that I work in.
 I would attend the hot yoga flow at 6 a.m on Wednesday and Friday’s and absolutely loved it.
 Anybody that knows me, know’s I love hot, humid conditions, and love to sweat!
 Taylor was my very first yoga instructor, and she was the one who inspired me to keep coming back and to want to keep growing in my own yoga practice!
 And every yoga teacher I’ve had the pleasure of joining their classes have been so inspiring in different ways!

 Choosing the Perfect Training